 Not all data labeling is created equal.
 Although data labeling is considered an uninteresting aspect of AI development, it is a crucial part of the process for developing AI.
-AI development can be divided into 4 key stages.
+Artificial Intelligence development can be divided into 4 key stages.
 There is the design phase, the data collection phase, the development phase, and the deployment phase.

 In the first phase you target a problem and design a solution for it.
 The second phase is where you extract all the necessary information for the algorithm you want to develop.
 In the development phase the data is polished and labeled and the algorithm is trained.
 Finally, in the deployment phase, the solution is set out to perform in a real world scenario and continues to be evaluated for any improvements.